NeuroNexa/test/rl_sar/README.md

    The tester now supports a `read` mode to continuously stream every joint, in addition to commanding a single joint in torque or MIT control.

-5. Launch the reinforcement-learning controller on the master Jetson:
+7. Launch the reinforcement-learning controller on the master Jetson after the ROS services (if any) are running:

 ```bash
 export TITATI_CAN_INTERFACE=can0   # or your interface name